fncbook/fnc/chapter10/tpbvp.md

     Solution: $u(x) =  ( x+2 )^{-1/2}$

-3. ⌨ For each TPBVP in Exercise 2, use `solve` to find the solution.
+3. ⌨ For each TPBVP in Exercise 2, use `solve`/`bvp4c`/`solve_bvp` to find the solution, following the method in @demo-tpbvp-mems.
 Plot the solution and separately plot the error as a function of $x$.
-(In some cases you will need to truncate the domain to avoid division by zero.)
+(Important: In some cases, you will need to truncate the domain slightly to avoid division by zero.)

 (problem-tpbvp-pendulum)=
 4. ⌨ Consider the pendulum from {numref}`Example {number} <example-tpbvp-pendulum>` with $g=L=1$.
 Suppose we want to release the pendulum from rest such that $\theta(5)=\pi/2$.
 Find one solution that passes through $\theta=0$ and another solution that does not.
 Plot $\theta(t)$ for both cases together.
 (Hint: Vary the initial estimate for the solution.)